How To Spot Illegal Wage And Hour Behavior

 Although California has laws in place to protect employees, some employers engage in illegal practices anyway, especially when it comes to wages.
 Some of the best ways to discover suspicious activity include:

 - Keeping paychecks or paystubs

 - Keeping a record of the breaks you take

 Look at your paychecks and ensure your income aligns with the hours you worked.
-The minimum wage in California is $10.50 an hour.
-If you are receiving less than this amount for your hours worked, you can take legal action.
+The minimum wage in California is at least $12 an hour, and may be more depending on your circumstances.
+If you're receiving less than this amount for your hours worked, you can take legal action.